The US show “Extreme Cheapskate” features America’s cheapest individuals, and the often cringeworthy tactics they deploy to save a dollar.

-It is important to set financial goals, in order to achieve your ideal life in years to come.
+It is important to set financial goals, and become a top notch money manager, in order to achieve your ideal life in years to come.
 It is critical to pay off consumer debt, and achieve financial security.
 But where is the line between frugality and cheapskate?
 How can you save money and reach your goals, without stepping into cheapskate territory?

 Cheapskate vs Frugal – Definitions

 Lets start with some formal definitions, from the Merriam-Webster dictionary.